happyraul/simple-api/README.rst

         }]
     }

-List all submissions within a study:
+List all submissions within a study (Once again, the request URL will depend on the study ID):

 .. code-block:: bash